Hey team, welcome to Activity Two

 You've used events before.

-The “when flag clicked” block you used in Activity 1 causes something to happen when the flag is clicked.
+something to happen when the flag gets clicked.

 Each project includes athletes in different poses.

-Select "remix," then sign in to Scratch using the information from your CS First passport.
+Then, sign into Scratch using the information from your

 This project contains several commentator sprites.

 Pick one commentator sprite that you want to program

 After you open the starter project and choose your sprites,

 come back to this CS first tab and then click on the next

 Then, click Remix, return to this tab and press the

 next arrow to move onto the next video to program